KristofferC/OhMyREPL.jl/README.md

 ### Documentation

-Please see [the documentation](https://KristofferC.github.io/OhMyREPL.jl/latest) for more extensive description of the features and their settings like how to change coloschemes, how to create your own colorschemes etc.
+Please see [the documentation](https://KristofferC.github.io/OhMyREPL.jl/latest) for more extensive description of the features and their settings like how to change colorschemes, how to create your own colorschemes etc.

 [docs-latest-img]: https://img.shields.io/badge/docs-latest-blue.svg
 [docs-latest-url]: https://kristofferc.github.io/OhMyREPL.jl/latest/